 Tracy brings workforce knowledge, WSD family history to encourage graduates at Travis State Jail in Austin - Graduation speaker Don Tracy offered an invaluable blend of workforce training, education experience, and family history to Windham School District (WSD) GED and vocational graduates at the Travis State Jail in Austin earlier this year.
 As director of business operations and marketing for the Austin Community College (ACC)’s continuing education division, Tracy is a 15-year veteran of human resource management and workforce education.

-WSD Librarians Partner with ECHO Newspaper, Promote Reading, Literacy for Offenders Librarians from Windham School District are promoting literacy and learning to general population offenders within the Texas Department of Criminal Justice.
-WSD librarians take turns contributing to a new “Library Corner” feature in The ECHO, the monthly newspaper created by and for TDCJ offenders.
+WSD Librarians Partner with ECHO Newspaper, Promote Reading, Literacy for Residents Librarians from Windham School District are promoting literacy and learning to general population residents within the Texas Department of Criminal Justice.
+WSD librarians take turns contributing to a new “Library Corner” feature in The ECHO, the monthly newspaper created by and for TDCJ residents.

 Guest speaker Diaz tells Torres Unit graduates: 'You are authors of future' - Torres Unit GED graduates were encouraged to break the cycle of crime and recidivism by a special guest from the GED Testing Service.
 Rafael Diaz served as commencement speaker for Windham School District (WSD) vocational and GED graduates at the Torres Unit in Hondo, sharing his personal story with honorees.